An Overview of RsNLME

 Finally, we can pass a vector of our model objects to the

-argument in resultsUI()
+model argument in resultsUI() and initiate the

 Shiny GUI with both of our models.
 This will allow us to easily compare